hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 The source code is publicly available at the [SourceForge](http://sourceforge.net) repository.
 I will also welcome patches if you spot issues.
 The address of the repository is:
 [https://sourceforge.net/p/beepcomp/code/ci/master/tree/](https://sourceforge.net/p/beepcomp/code/ci/master/tree/).

+Also, I have been developing a game audio engine library API for game developers to incorporate music made with BeepComp into their projects.
+This library is available at [Github](https://github.com/hiromorozumi/bcplayer/releases).

 <div id="contact_me" />
 ## Contact Me! ##